 That’s my score to date.
 Three.
 I haven’t killed anybody for years, and don’t intend to ever again.

 It was just a stage I was going through.”

 11. We Were Liars

-This one is intense, and it made me super emotional.
-It is very different from the other books on the list.
-It’s more dramatic than thought-provocating, nevertheless, it’s a fabulous book.
+This one is intense and gripping esp. the three-quarters of the book while the rest tries to plays on your emotions.
+It is very different from the other books on this list.
+More dramatic than thought-provocating, nevertheless, it’s a good book to try out.
 A family spends every summer on Beechwood Island.
-Cady has an accident on the fifteenth summer and due to head injuries completely misses the sixteenth one.
+Cady has an accident on the fifteenth summer on the island and due to head injuries completely misses the sixteenth one.
 When she is back for the seventeenth one, she has vague memories of the fifteenth one, and that’s where an unprecedented plot begins.

 12. The Diary of a Young Girl

 Since it’s a personal diary and not a work of fiction, it’s all the more heartbreaking.
 The atrocities and hardships seen through the eyes of Anne Frank are saddening.
 The Diary of Anne Frank is like that of any teenager’s plus the experiences of three-year confinement in a small hideout full of people, scarcity of resources and bleak hopes concerning the future.
 It’s tragic and yet sweet with a burst of life.
 Anne Frank’s diary about her and her family’s time at a refuge in an office building in Amsterdam, to save themselves from the Nazis, is exceedingly moving.
 Though not like other the mind-benders on the list, it is going to change you and the way you perceive the world forever.
 A must-read for everyone.

 Did you like the list of mind bending books?
 Do you think I missed out on any book that you think falls in this category?
 Then kindly comment.
 In case you think the list resonates well with you, please like, share and subscribe.